 505 S. Goodwin Avenue

 Urbana, IL 61801

-- Submit your application to the Department as early as possible.
-All materials should be received by the Department by January 1 in order for you to receive priority consideration for financial assistance for Fall admissions.
+Please prepare and submit your application in a timely and careful manner.
+Submit your application to the Department as early as possible.
+All materials should be received by the department by December 1 in order for you to receive priority consideration for financial assistance for Fall admissions.

-- Acceptance of an applicant into our graduate program is never contingent upon the student's need of financial aid, nor are applicants ever favored by their stated ability to personally fund their post-graduate studies.
+Acceptance of an applicant into our graduate program is never contingent upon the student's need of financial aid, nor are applicants ever favored by their stated ability to personally fund their post-graduate studies.

 - Institution Code 1836

 International applicants must submit all application materials online.
 Hardcopy versions of transcripts, letters and test scores sent by regular or express mail will not be accepted.
 GRE and TOEFL IBT scores must be submitted electronically, directly from ETS (Educational Testing Service), and IELTS scores directly from IELTS (International English Language Testing System) for your application to be considered.

 Our Decision Process.
 All complete applications are given equal consideration.
 Completed applications are reviewed by the Graduate Affairs Committee and by all faculty members in the department seeking new students for the coming year.
 Final decisions on applications are made by the department's Graduate Affairs Committee.
 Interest in an applicant expressed by one or more faculty members is of key importance in the committee's decision-making process.
 Admission decisions are largely based on an applicant's likelihood of excelling in our program and in a career in Plant Biology.
 Admission is never based on an applicant's race, gender, nationality, ethnicity, or personal financial status.